 AWVs are a free service with all Medicare plans, and they can save you some money.
-A 2019 study found that people who had this kind of appointment enjoyed a 5.7% drop in healthcare costs in the 11 months that followed.
+A recent study (see "additional resources" section) found that people who had this kind of appointment enjoyed a 5.7% drop in healthcare costs in the 11 months that followed.

 During or after your wellness visit, you should receive: